Amplitude-Developer-Docs/amplitude-dev-center/docs/data/destinations/leanplum-cohort.md

 3. Select the sync cadence.
 4. Save your work.

 Allow up to 30 minutes for the audience and the users in it to populate in your Audiences dashboard in Leanplum.
-Audiences synced from Amplitude will have a "Amplitude:" prefix.
+Audiences synced from Amplitude have a "Amplitude:" prefix.